Skip to content

 • Nest = pugad

-• Flippers = palikpik
+• Flippers = flippers in Tagalog (palikpik)

-• Shell = kabibi or balat
+• Shell = shell in Tagalog (kabibi or balat)

 • Endangered = nanganganib

-Try: “May pagong-dagat at dugong sa bahura ng Palawan.”
+Other marine animals: pating (shark), lumba-lumba (dolphin), dugong (sea cow).
+Try saying: “May pagong-dagat at dugong sa bahura ng Palawan.”
 (There are sea turtles and dugongs in Palawan’s reef.)

-FAQ About Pagong-Dagat in Tagalog
+FAQ About Sea Turtle in Tagalog

 What is the Tagalog word for sea turtle?
-Pagong-dagat is the standard term.

-How do you pronounce pagong-dagat?
 Pah-GONG dah-GAT (stress on “gong” and “gat”).

-Are sea turtles dangerous?
 No—they are gentle and avoid humans; never approach or touch them to reduce stress.

-Where to see pagong-dagat in the Philippines?
-Best spots: Donsol (Sorsogon) for feeding turtles, Turtle Islands (Tawi-Tawi) for nesting, Apo Island (Negros), and Baguan Island.
+Best spots include Donsol (Sorsogon) for feeding turtles, Turtle Islands (Tawi-Tawi) for nesting, Apo Island (Negros), and Baguan Island.

-Why are sea turtles endangered?
-Threats include plastic pollution (they mistake bags for jellyfish), bycatch in fishing nets, habitat loss, poaching of eggs, and climate change affecting nesting beaches.
+Threats include plastic pollution, bycatch in fishing nets, habitat loss, poaching of eggs, and climate change.

-How many eggs does a sea turtle lay?
-50–200 per nest, but only about 1 in 1,000 hatchlings survives to adulthood.
+50–200 per nest, but only about 1 in 1,000 hatchlings survive to adulthood.

-Conclusion: Celebrate “Pagong-Dagat” and Protect Our Ocean Heritage
+Conclusion: Celebrate Pagong-Dagat and Protect Our Ocean Heritage